NSTiwari/TensorFlow.js-Custom-Object-Detection/README.md

 ## Steps:

 1. Clone the repository on your local machine.
-2. Sign in to your Google account and upload the `Custom_Object_Detection_using_TensorFlow.js` notebook on Colab.
+2. Sign in to your Google account and upload the `Custom_Object_Detection_using_TensorFlow_js.ipynb` notebook on Colab.
 3. Upload your dataset on Google Drive in the following directory structure ONLY; to avoid any errors as the notebook is created which is compatible to this format.

    ```TFJS-Custom-Detection